-- Cut the pork into chunks of about 2 inches square.
+- Cut the pork into chunks of about 3 inches square.
 Don’t trim the fat, you will need it in the low and slow braising.
-Put the pork and Mexican oregano in a glass, stainless steel or plastic container and pour over the red achiote citrus marinade mixture.
-Mix well, cover and keep in the refrigerator for at least 8 hours or up to 24 hours.
+Put the pork and Mexican oregano in a container .
+Pour in the red achiote citrus marinade.
+Mix to coat the pork well, cover and keep in the refrigerator for at least 8 hours or up to 24 hours.

-- As I mentioned above this traditionally was placed in banana leaves and slow roasted in a pit.
-If you can't find them you can either line a large casserole with a double layer of heavy-duty foil, or use a heavy cooking dish like Le Creuset that has a heavy lid to seal this as it slowly cooks down.
-Pour in the pork and the marinade and close the foil tightly or lid.
+- As I mentioned above this traditionally was wrapped in banana leaves and slow roasted in a pit.
+If you can't find them you can use a large casserole/roasting pot that has a heavy lid to seal this as it slowly cooks down.
+Carefully add the pork and the marinade, close with lid.
 Put the casserole in the oven and bake for at least 3 hours.
 The meat should be fork tender and falling apart.

-- Drain off most of the fat and braising liquid and squeeze a lime or two over all the shredded meat.
+- Allow to cool and drain off most of the fat from braising liquid.
+Shred meat and squeeze limes over all the shredded meat.

-- In a bowl add steamed rice, some cooked pinto beans, the cochinita pibli meat, a healthy garnish of the pickled red onions, a drizzle of fresh Mexican Creme and chopped cilantro.
+- To each bowl add steamed rice, some cooked pinto beans, the cochinita pibli meat, a healthy garnish of the pickled red onions, a drizzle of fresh Mexican Creme and chopped cilantro.